-The deputies in question made the following gifts, which represented 44% of GM’s assets:-
+The deputies made the following gifts, which represented 44% of the woman’s assets:

-£50,000 each on luxuries such as Rolex watches, designer handbags, jewellery etc;
+- £50,000 each on luxuries such as Rolex watches, designer handbags, jewellery etc; and

-The deputies claimed that the gifts were made in accordance with GM’s wishes.
-As GM was 92 years old and some £200,000 remained in GM’s estate after the gifts were made, they asserted that the gifts were reasonable and the Court of Protection should retrospectively approve them.
+The deputies claimed that the gifts were made in accordance with the woman’s wishes.
+She was 92 years old and still had £200,000 in her estate after the gifts were made.
+They said the gifts were reasonable and the Court of Protection should retrospectively approve them.

-The deputyship order permitted the deputies to make gifts “on customary occasions to persons who are related to or connected with [GM], provided the value of each gift is not unreasonable having regard to all the circumstances and, in particular, the size of the estate”.
+The deputyship order permitted the deputies to make gifts “on customary occasions to persons who are related to or connected with [the man], provided the value of each gift is not unreasonable having regard to all the circumstances and, in particular, the size of the estate”.

-A customary occasion is defined by section 12(3) of the Mental Capacity Act 2005 as:
+A ‘customary occasion’ is defined by the Mental Capacity Act 2005 as:

 The Court of Protection’s decision

-Leading Court of Protection Judge, Senior Judge Lush, disagreed with the deputies.
-He said the expenses were in fact “unauthorised gifts” and were not in GM’s best interest.
+The Court of Protection disagreed with the deputies., concluding that the expenses were in fact “unauthorised gifts” and were not in the woman’s best interest.

-Senior Judge Lush critically said the gifts were completely out of character with any gift made by GM before the onset of her dementia.
+The judge said the gifts were completely out of character with any gift made by the woman before the onset of her dementia.

-The deputies failed to consult with GM or seek or permit her involvement in the decision making process, let alone ascertain her feelings and wishes on the gifts made.
+The deputies failed to consult with the woman or involve her in the decision making process, let alone ascertain her feelings and wishes on the gifts made.

-Firstly, a deputy must consider the totality of P’s (the patient’s) current and anticipated income and capital, expenditure and debts.
+First, a deputy must consider the totality of the patient’s current and anticipated income and capital, expenditure and debts.

-Secondly, consideration must be given to P’s best interest.
+Second, consideration must be given to the patient’s best interests.

-Thirdly, where P was in the habit of making gifts or loans before losing capacity, the deputy must consider the following factors:-
+Third, where the patient was in the habit of making gifts or loans before losing capacity, the deputy must consider the following factors:-

-The extent to which the gift may inference with P’s wishes under his or her Will or intestacy;
+- the extent to which the gift may inference with the patient’s wishes under his or her will; and

-Whether P is in receipt of continuing healthcare
+- whether the patient is in receipt of continuing healthcare.

-Their estate exceed the nil rate bank for IHT;
+- their estate exceeds the nil rate bank for IHT;

-The gifts are affordable having regard to P’s care costs and will not adversely affect P’s quality of life; and
+- the gifts are affordable having regard to care costs and will not adversely affect quality of life; and

-There is no evidence that P would be opposed to gifts of this magnitude
+- there is no evidence that the patient would be opposed to gifts of this magnitude.

-Senior Judge lush allowed, applying the reasonableness threshold, for a gift, £4,500 a year.
-This comprised of the annual IHT exemption of £3,000 and the annual small gift exemption of £250 per person for six people.
+The court applied the reasonableness threshold for a gift, of £4,500 a year.
+This comprised the annual IHT exemption of £3,000 and the annual small gift exemption of £250 per person for six people.

 The deputies were ordered to repay the remaining sums spent on gifts.

-This case sets out very useful guidance from a leading judge on the reasonableness and proportionality of gifts made by deputies from P’s estate.
+This case sets out very useful guidance from a leading judge on the reasonableness and proportionality of gifts made by deputies from a patient’s estate.
 The approach applies equally to attorneys acting under a Power of Attorney.
 So, the answer to the question, ‘Can an attorney make a gift?’ is ‘yes’, but only if it is modest and satisfies the court’s other conditions.